McCabe & Mrs. Miller: Development

 McCabe & Mrs. Miller is based on Edmund Naughton's 1959 novel McCabe.
 David Foster, one of the film's producers, had purchased the film rights to the novel in 1968; he'd learned of the novel while negotiating with Ellen Wright (the widow of novelist Richard Wright) over the rights to The Mandarins, a novel by Simone de Beauvoir.
 Wright was acting as the agent for Naughton, who was then living in Paris and working for the International Herald Tribune.
-With his partner, Mitchell Broward, Foster then negotiated a deal with the Fox studio for two films.
+With his partner, Mitchell Brower, Foster then negotiated a deal with the Fox studio for two films.
 By October, 1968, Foster had commissioned a screenplay from Ben Maddow, a well-known poet and screenwriter.

 In 1969, Altman was in post-production on M*A*S*H and snuck Foster into the screening; Foster liked the film and signed Altman to direct a film based on McCabe.
 They agreed to wait until M*A*S*H became a box-office hit to take the pitch for McCabe to a studio for funding.
-A second screenplay – independent of Maddow's – was commissioned from Brian McKay, who completed it in only five weeks.
+A second screenplay – independent of Maddow's – was commissioned from television writer Brian McKay, who completed it in only five weeks.
 A revised version of that screenplay dated July 1970 became the "shooting script" for the film.
 Altman and McKay are listed in the film's credits as its screenwriters; Maddow went uncredited.

 Altman offered the lead to Elliott Gould who turned it down to make I Love My Wife.
 "Bob said, 'You're making the mistake of your life'," said Gould.
 "There was a part of me that was not developed at all and that had no real understanding about what the woman is.
 Bob wanted to cast Patricia Quinn as Mrs. Miller, and I hadn't seen Alice's Restaurant and I hadn't met her.
 I had some misconceptions because I wanted her to have the same relationship with Altman as I had.
 I recently watched Alice's Restaurant and she's great.
 Altman was so right."

 Foster called Warren Beatty in England, about the film; Beatty flew to New York City to see M*A*S*H and then flew to Los Angeles, California to sign for McCabe.

 The film was originally called The Presbyterian Church Wager, after a bet placed among the church's few attendees, about whether McCabe would survive his refusal of the offer to buy his property.
-Altman reported that an official in the Presbyterian Church called Warner Bros., to complain about having its church mentioned in a film about brothels and gambling.
+Altman reported that an official in the Presbyterian Church called Warner Bros. to complain about having its church mentioned in a film about brothels and gambling.
 The complaint prompted a name change to John Mac Cabe but it was released as McCabe & Mrs. Miller.